lojack5/structured/docs/source/custom_types.rst

 .. note::
     If you think your use case for a ``Serializer`` is common, feel free to open a feature request (LINK)!

+.. currentmodule:: structured
+.. autoclass:: Serializer
+   :members:
+   :undoc-members:
+   :special-members: __init__

+For some examples on how to actually implement this, take a look at the source files in :mod:`structured.complex_types`.
+Note if you are creating a Serializer for a container type and wish to support generics, check out the section on coding for that as well (TODO: LINK).